mtilda/forgotten-backend/planning/README.md

 - As a user, I should be able to track items/money I've lent to others
 - As a user, I should be able to receive reminders about the items/money I've lent
-- As a user, I should be able to ask another user for my items/money back (post MVP)
+- As a user, I should be able to ask another user for my items/money back (Note* post MVP/strike)

 ## API